WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-meetings-2022.md

 #### Where do you need help from Arron?

 * Linking with other work
+ * AL: perhaps a workshop might be good?

 #### What would you like to work on next week?

 * More updates due for Autistica!
 * Moderation paper
 * Community management planning/roadmap
+ * AL: co-working session with SB and I next week?

 ### Date: 06 July 2022